natcap/invest.users-guide/source/coastal_blue_carbon.rst

   These rows may be provided in any order desired.

+  All rasters provided in this table must be in a projected coordinate system with units in meters.

   Required columns:

   - ``snapshot_year`` - the integer year that the raster in this row